 Local GP’s in North West Surrey are joining NHS organisations across the country to raise awareness about self care and why it’s important to choose well when accessing local health services.

-Dr Liz Lawn a local GP and Chair of North West Surrey Clinical Commissioning Group, said: “Some people go to their GP with a minor ailment because they are unsure how long symptoms last and need reassurance that it isn’t anything more serious.
+Dr Liz Lawn a local GP, said: “Some people go to their GP with a minor ailment because they are unsure how long symptoms last and need reassurance that it isn’t anything more serious.
 Before booking an appointment at your local surgery, it is worthwhile going to your local pharmacist first.